 Emergency Assistance is a program which provides cash assistance in certain emergency situations to families with children.
 This program is available only once every 24 months (eligible in the 25th month).
 There is no lifetime limit.
 Each local jurisdiction determines the type of emergencies covered and the amount of assistance given.
 You may apply by visiting your local District Office.

-Check eligibility online at Service Access and Information Link (SAIL).
+Check eligibility, service and access.
 While you can apply for most benefits online, all "Emergency Assistance" applications require a face-to-face interview.

 - Utility Turn-Off